tridentbio/mariner/docs/source/configuration.rst

 - ``OAUTH_<PROVIDER-ID>_SCOPE``: The scope of the OAuth flow.
 - ``OAUTH_<PROVIDER-ID>_ALLOWED_EMAILS``: Optional list of emails that are allowed separated by strings.
 Example: ``"user1@domain.com,user2@domain.com"``

-Those configurations are used in the ``oauth_providers`` module to configure the OAuth flow.
+Those configurations are used in the :doc:`/generated/oauth_providers` module to configure the OAuth flow.

 Secret
 ------